Sahara: Desertification and prehistoric climate

 During the last glacial period, the Sahara was much larger than it is today, extending south beyond its current boundaries.
 The end of the glacial period brought more rain to the Sahara, from about 8000 BCE to 6000 BCE, perhaps because of low pressure areas over the collapsing ice sheets to the north.
 Once the ice sheets were gone, the northern Sahara dried out.
 In the southern Sahara, the drying trend was initially counteracted by the monsoon, which brought rain further north than it does today.
 By around 4200 BCE, however, the monsoon retreated south to approximately where it is today, leading to the gradual desertification of the Sahara.
 The Sahara is now as dry as it was about 13,000 years ago.

 Lake Chad is the remnant of a former inland sea, paleolake Mega-Chad, which existed during the African humid period.
 At its largest extent, sometime before 5000 BCE, Lake Mega-Chad was the largest of four Saharan paleolakes, and is estimated to have covered an area of 350,000 km^{2}.

 The Sahara pump theory describes this cycle.
 During periods of a wet or "Green Sahara", the Sahara becomes a savanna grassland and various flora and fauna become more common.
 Following inter-pluvial arid periods, the Sahara area then reverts to desert conditions and the flora and fauna are forced to retreat northwards to the Atlas Mountains, southwards into West Africa, or eastwards into the Nile Valley.
 This separates populations of some of the species in areas with different climates, forcing them to adapt, possibly giving rise to allopatric speciation.

 The Great Green Wall, participating countries and Sahel.
-In August 2023, it was reported that the GGW had only covered 18% of the planned area.
+In August 2023, it was reported that the GGW had covered only 18% of the planned area.

 It is also proposed that humans accelerated the drying-out period from 6000 to 2500 BCE by pastoralists overgrazing available grassland.